atet/virtual/README.md

 * I hope the practical experience from my three tutorials using the Raspberry Pi illuminates how useful Docker can be:
    * Test different configurations of your "stack" of services (e.g. Apache + MariaDB) without affecting the host computer
-   * Quickly use other's known configurations
+   * Quickly use other's known working configurations
 * Although you can set up the Nextcloud container to persist data, for the most part, Docker containers are meant to be "ephemeral" (i.e. they do their thing and then disappear)

 > [![.img/step08a.png](.img/step08a.png)](#nolink)